West Union Creek: Watershed

 The watershed drains about 7 mi2.
-Numerous steep gulches draining the eastern slope of the Santa Cruz Mountains to nourish West Union Creek.
+Numerous steep gulches drain the eastern slope of the Santa Cruz Mountains to nourish West Union Creek.
 Named tributaries include McGarvey Gulch, Squealer Gulch, Tripp Gulch, and Appletree Gulch.
 McGarvey Gulch joins West Union Creek at Huddart County Park.
 Although West Union Creek runs dry most summers, it has perennial pools that provide refugia for steelhead trout, the anadromous form of rainbow trout.

 Ecology

 Steelhead trout (Oncorhynchus mykiss) migrate from the Bay to spawn in Bear Creek and its West Union and Bear Gulch Creeks tributaries.
 They are listed as a threatened species under the Endangered Species Act.
 Steelhead smolt spend the first two years of their lives in freshwater, requiring perennial streams, or at least pools, to survive.
 The anomalously low gradient of the channel of West Union Creek is related to its course along the San Andreas Fault and creates high quality steelhead habitat, as do the numerous seeps and springs along the fault.
 The permanent pools created by these seeps and springs are crucial to the survival of steelhead young.

 In a 2001 report thirty four barriers to trout migration were identified within Bear Creek and its West Union Creek, Bear Gulch, Squealer Gulch, and McGarvey Gulch tributaries.
 That report identified the culvert for McGarvey Gulch creek at the Richards Road crossing in Huddart County Park as a significant migration barrier for adult and juvenile steelhead and was reconstructed with funds from the State Department of Transportation’s San Francisco Bay Salmonid Habitat Restoration Fund.